Dead City | The Walking Dead expands skywards

 A puzzle being completed

 Although the franchise has had moments of audience disaffection, especially with the first disappointing spin-offs, promising months are ahead for fans of this zombie epic.
 AMC wants to take yet another bet on the adventures of Deputy Rick Grimes and Co.
-The original group, so beloved of audiences, has splintered into different spin-offs: Daryl Dixon, coming in late 2023, will open up even more different scenarios with a decadent and atmospheric European setting.
+The original group, so beloved of audiences, has splintered into different spin-offs: Daryl Dixon, out in late 2023, has opened up even more different scenarios with a decadent and atmospheric European setting.

 Rick and Michonne are expected to reappear together in 2024 in The Ones Who Live.
 Pieces of a larger world than the one we met in The Walking Dead have also been scattered in the first spin-offs, Fear the Walking Dead, Tales of the Walking Dead, and World Beyond.
 It is a case of a pan-media story littered with clues that all point in one direction: that of a major cast reunion for a final showdown.
 According to the most commonly accepted theories, it will have at its center a war between the large survivor communities of the Commonwealth and New Babylon.
 For the writers, the challenge will be to offer the audience compelling and uncompromising writing that will win viewers back and hold them gripped until the last second.